Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

 ## Inputs
 The inputs are:
-- SketchUp model
+- SketchUp model;
-- G mesh creation
+- Gmsh creation;
-- Length of mesh
+- Length of mesh;
 - Air absorption $m_\{atm\}$ in 1/m;
 - Position of the source $x_\{source\},y_\{source\},z_\{source\}$ in m in the x,y,z directions;
 - Position of the receiver $x_\{rec\},y_\{rec\},z_\{rec\}$ in m in the x,y,z directions;